UniversalDependencies/docs/workgroups/core.md

 ### Yidiɲ

 See also:

-Avery D. Andrews: The major functions of the noun phrase (2007).
+* Avery D. Andrews: The major functions of the noun phrase (2007).
   In _Timothy Shopen (ed.): Language Typology and Syntactic Description, second edition, volume I: Clause Structure._
   Pp. 193-197.
 Cambridge University Press.
 ISBN 978-0-521-58156-1.
+* R. M. W. Dixon: _A Grammar of Yidiny_ (1977).
+  Cambridge: Cambridge University Press.

 Yidiɲ (Pama-Nyungan, Australia) has a combination of the ergative-absolutive system (similar to Basque) and the nominative-accusative system (similar to